sky-uk/ruby-bootcamp/exercises/rails/README.md

 This exercise is to create a TV guide application.

+The application is for the web, but intended for use on mobile phones!
+The wireframe is in 'tv-guide.pdf'.
+You'll only be showing what is on Now & Next.

+The challenge here is to give some thought to your database structure and your application URL's

 ## Exercise 2

 Now you have had the chance to build your own project we'd like you to contribute to sky_stack!